 Looking forward to seeing your pics :)posted over 5 years ago

 When trying to do such a major wardrobe change, it’s good to realize what you do have and what you don’t in comparison to people that you are modeling after.
 But remember that sometimes it’s the way things are worn that make the outfit stand out (accessories, adjustment of hems).
 In the early stages of such a transformation I would say do NOT buy anymore basics (tees, camis, sweaters; the kind that say ‘mass produced’) it sounds like you have enough of these.
 A good wardrobe is rated not for its similarity to an Old Navy storage room (no offense).
 When shopping, be bold.
 I know it’s hard for people to go for daring outfits but experience is key when finding a new, maybe more you, kind of style.

 I always say ’it’s easy to dress with style, the shopping is the hard part’.
 Think of it as ‘if I don’t have basics to wear then I have to dress up’.

 So step out of your comfort zone and take some chances.
 If you’re not sure about an item just make sure there’s a good return policy.
 These kinds of things take time so don’t feel like you have to go out there and buy a whole new wardrobe at once, nothing spoils a wardrobe make over more than power shopping (at least I think).
 But remember to feel like shevellee when you sporting your new wardrobe.

-Good luck, I believe in you!posted almost 5 years ago
+Good luck, I believe in you!posted over 5 years ago

-PLEASE DON’T BUMP OLD THREADS, ESPECIALLY ONES THAT DON’T FIT WITH THE FORUM TOPIC.posted over 1 year ago
+PLEASE DON’T BUMP OLD THREADS, ESPECIALLY ONES THAT DON’T FIT WITH THE FORUM TOPIC.posted about 2 years ago